DrAdrianDC/DrAdrianDC/README.md

 - 👋 Hi, I’m @**DrAdrianDC**
-- 🎓 I hold a Ph.D. in Physics from the University of Bremen, Germany, with a strong foundation in machine learning, data analysis, modeling, and scientific computing.
+- 🎓 I hold a Ph.D. in Physics from the University of Bremen, Germany, with a strong foundation in machine learning, data analysis, computational modeling, and scientific programming.
 - 👀 I’m interested in AI/Machine Learning and software development for real-world applications.
 - 🌱 I am enhancing my expertise in Artificial Intelligence (AI).
 - 💞️ I’m looking to collaborate on Data Science and Machine Learning projects.